gnuradio/greps/grep-0000-greps.md

    which case they will not be considered for resubmission).
    Note: The idea is that there is a very low bar of adding GREPs into the repository.
+8. Otherwise, the editors will squash the commit and assign a GREP number.

 Once a GREP is in the repository, it is open for discussion.